 … include paying attention to the way we speak; in particular, our rate of delivery.

 Feelings, such as anxiety, anger and fear, tend to accelerate our speech until, sometime, we trip over ourselves.

 This graph suggests there are three sets of experiments you may want to develop.

 Apologies for the tatty design; it’s one of my oldest diagrams, and I trust it has stood the test of time!

 The first level of safe experiment – SUD’s 1-3 – involves ‘talk’ and ‘self-talk’.

 Here, I am back to that internal dialogue I mentioned elsewhere.
-Please attend to the way you talk to yourself, or about yourself.
-Note the the actual conversations you have with others.
+Practise attending to the way you talk to yourself, or about yourself.
+Note the quality of actual conversations you have with others.
 Writing such things down can, in itself, slow us down.